 GAPFA acknowledges the importance of developing coherent strategies for sustainable responsible dog ownership practices and bite prevention education, as well as engaging partners, communities, and national and international media to increase rabies awareness.
 Global campaigns such as World Rabies Day already actively involve community leaders and bring rabies to the forefront through innovative local activities and events.

 Each year, on 28 September, World Rabies Day brings together the international community to promote the fight against rabies.
 If you want to join the global movement, you can organise or participate in any event near your home.
-You can find more information about how to get involved in the Rabies portal on the OIE website, and discover here how you can contribute to raise awareness on rabies by joining the #RabiesEndsHere community.
+You can check out the WOAH tools and learn more about rabies here, and discover here how you can contribute to raise awareness on rabies by joining the #RabiesEndsHere community.
 We support the joined efforts and community engagement to eliminate this fatal but preventable disease by 2030.

-1 Based on the information from the OIE website
+1 Based on the information from the WOAH website